rambros3d/handbook/docs/printing.md

 * Superslicer - best support for Klipper firmware - [Download](https://github.com/supermerill/SuperSlicer/releases/latest)
 * Prusaslicer - [Download](https://github.com/prusa3d/PrusaSlicer/releases/latest)

-Initially small parts like gears printed well only with Cura.
+In the past, small parts like gears printed well only with Cura.
 In late 2022 that was fixed when Prusa/SuperSlicer switched to Arachne engine.
 Hopefully they fix the supports issue too.

 ## Printing tips